opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 ## Nested aggregations

 Metric aggregations produce simple results and cannot contain nested aggregations.

-On the other hand, bucket aggregations produce buckets of documents that you can use for other aggregations.
+Bucket aggregations produce buckets of documents that you can use for other aggregations.
-You could have bucket aggregations within other bucket aggregations.
+You can have bucket aggregations within other bucket aggregations.
 Also, referred to as nested or sub aggregations.
 You can perform complex analysis on your data by nesting metric and bucket aggregations within bucket aggregations.
-You can add nested aggregations to any number of levels.

-## General nested aggregation syntax
+### General nested aggregation syntax

 ```json
 {